Katolux/Watering-System/README.md

 # Watering System – Automated Irrigation for a 70 m² Garden

-An open-source watering system designed for my 70 m² home garden in Switzerland.
+An open-source, hardware-first automated irrigation system for my ~70 m² home garden in Switzerland.
 This project is part of my personal learning journey as I transition into the tech field, and also serves as a showcase of my logic, coding style, and problem-solving approach.

 ---

 ## 🌱 Project Overview

-This system monitors soil moisture, temperature, and weather forecasts to automatically optimise watering cycles.
+This system monitors soil moisture and environmental conditions to control irrigation cycles.
+Weather-based optimisation and prediction are planned future steps.
 The goal is to reduce water waste, maintain consistent soil health, and eventually build a fully autonomous irrigation controller.

 The project is intentionally simple and modular so anyone can replicate or adapt it for their own garden.

 ---

-## 🔧 Hardware
+##🔧 Hardware

-**Microcontroller:** Arduino Uno R3
-**Sensors:**
+Controller:
+- Arduino Nano ESP32 (primary controller)

+Sensors:
-- Capacitive Soil Moisture Sensor v2.0
+- Capacitive soil moisture sensors (analog, multi-zone)
-- DHT22 (Temperature & Humidity)
-- Water Level Sensor (Basic Float or Ultrasonic HC-SR04 — depending on final choice)
+- Optional environmental sensor (temperature) – future expansion

+Actuation:
+- 12 V solenoid valves (drip irrigation)
-- Relay Module for pump/valve control
+- Relay or MOSFET module for valve control

-**Other components:**
+Water system:
+- Drip irrigation (assumed throughout the project)
+- 1/2" main line with reducers to micro-tubing (4/7 mm) or drip tubing.

+Other components:
-- 12 V water pump or solenoid valve
+- External 12 V power supply
-- 4/7 mm irrigation tubing (via Temu)
-- Power supply and wiring
-- Optional: protective enclosure for outdoor installation
+- Waterproof IP67 enclosure
+- Internal jumper wiring (Dupont / JST as appropriate)

 ---

 ## 🧠 Software Features

+🧠 Software Features

-- Reads real-time soil moisture and temperature
+- Reads soil moisture from hardware sensors
-- Fetches weather data (rain probability, temperature forecast) from **Open-Meteo API**
-- Smart watering logic:
+- Fixed base watering time per zone
-  - Skip irrigation if rain is forecast
-  - Delay watering if soil moisture is already above threshold
+- Conditional watering logic based on soil thresholds
-  - Protect plants during heat spikes or cold nights
+- Daily weather data ingestion (future step)
+- Data logging to a single SQLite database
+- Modular design for additional sensors and zones

+Future features (planned):
+- Weather-based modifiers (rain, wind, heat)
+- Predictive watering models (ML)
+- Remote monitoring dashboard
 - Error detection and redundancy checks
-- Modular structure for additional sensors or expansions

 ---